bowman2001/perplexdoc/content/doc/security/hugo-security/index.md

 The _Hugo project_ has outlined its [security model][hugo] in the documentation.

-Hugo allows to call a few often used external pieces of software at runtime by default.
-When we want to include external content as a module for example, we need to enable the use of a separately installed _Go binary_ for this mechanism.
+Hugo allows by default to call a few often used binaries at runtime.
+When we want to include external content as a module for example, we need to enable the use of _Go_.
 Like with every other _Hugo_ theme, websites generated with _Perplex_ may include external content, but this project does not.

-All the other

-The [security configuration][secyaml]
+All the other default binaries are also commented out in the [security configuration][secyaml] for this project, because _Perplex_ templates do not call them.

 [hugo]: https://gohugo.io/about/security-model "Hugo’s Security Model"
 [secyaml]: {{< relref "securityyaml" >}}